What is in this leaflet

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 - tingling and numbness in fingers and toes

-- nausea (feeling sick), loose stool (diarrhoea), constipation
+- nausea (feeling sick), loose stool (diarrhoea), vomiting or constipation

 Tell your doctor as soon as possible if you notice any of the following as you may need medical attention:

 - mood alterations such as aggression, agitation or anger